-All piping, fittings, and pipe supports shall be constructed of ASTM A53-B STEEL, Schedule 40, rated ANSI #150 or ANSI #300.
+All piping, fittings, and pipe supports shall be constructed of ASTM A53-B STEEL, Schedule 40, rated ANSI #150.

+Manifolds shall be grooved or cope welded per AWWA standards.
+Threaded connections in the piping network are not acceptable.
+Grooved pipe connections shall be used where indicated on the drawings.
 All welded flanges shall be Class D forged stainless-steel slip-on or weld neck type.
 All welded fittings shall be seamless, conforming to ASTM Specification A234, with pressure rating not less than 150 PSI.

-All process piping shall be coated both internally and externally with NSF-61 rated thermosetting epoxy powder coating, with a thickness of no less than 10 mils or 316 stainless steel.
+All process piping shall be coated both internally and externally with NSF-61 rated thermosetting epoxy powder coating, with a thickness of no less than 10 mils.